frxmichaelwidjaja/seleniumAdvanceCertification/README.md

 ## How to run the test

 You could run the test via "mvn clean verify" or by run the test folder directly.

+## License
+This framework is available under the [MIT License](LICENSE).

+## Contact
+If you have any questions or need assistance, feel free to contact the project maintainers at frx.michael.widjaja@gmx.de or evagundam@gmail.com.

+Thank you for using this test automation framework!
+Happy testing!